animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 And I stayed there, completely immune to the cold, but protected, physiologically, by a single coat, sweatpants, and those gloves that were given me.

+> [!WARNING]
+> As I was doing this, somebody named Tayler, who formerly lived in Texas, was being kidnapped by her bald Jewish husband to New Orleans.

 <!--
 > [!NOTE]
 > No previous psychosis.
 This occured about 5 - 8 months after the hair loss, on Christmas Eve, 2018, no prior history (not even of mania).